Kamada Reports Strong Third Quarter Financial Results Demonstrating Successful Strategic Transition and Reiterates 2022 Financial Guidance

 - Kamada’s Positive Outlook for the Fourth Quarter Supports Reiteration of Fiscal Year 2022 Revenue Guidance of $125 Million - $135 Million, Representing a 20% to 30% Increase Over 2021 and Adjusted EBITDA Margins Between 12%-15%, More Than 2.5x Over 2021

-REHOVOT, Israel and HOBOKEN, N.J., Nov.
-22, 2022 (GLOBE NEWSWIRE) -- Kamada Ltd. KMDAKMDA)), a vertically integrated global biopharmaceutical company, focused on specialty plasma-derived therapeutics, today announced financial results for the three and nine months ended September 30, 2022.
+/EIN News/ -- REHOVOT, Israel and HOBOKEN, N.J., Nov.
+22, 2022 (GLOBE NEWSWIRE) -- Kamada Ltd. (NASDAQ: KMDA; TASE: KMDA.TA), a vertically integrated global biopharmaceutical company, focused on specialty plasma-derived therapeutics, today announced financial results for the three and nine months ended September 30, 2022.

 “Our strong third quarter performance is consistent with our forecasted positive outlook for the second half of the year," said Amir London, Kamada’s Chief Executive Officer.
 “Our business is beginning to reap the significant benefits of the acquired portfolio of four FDA-approved IgGs, consisting of CYTOGAM®, HEPAGAM B®, VARIZIG® and WINRHO®SDF.
 We have now completed our rapid transition from our past dependency on GLASSIA® sales to Takeda to a diversified, fully integrated commercial company and a global leader in the plasma-derived specialty market.
 In the third quarter, we generated total revenues of $32.2 million, representing a 40% increase year-over-year, and overall gross margins increased to 40% as compared to 25% in the third quarter of 2021.
 Importantly, each of our expected key revenue and profitability drivers, including our new IgG portfolio, as well as KEDRAB® sales and GLASSIA royalty income, contributed significantly to our sales and profitability growth.
 Based on our expectation for continued revenue growth and enhanced profitability in the fourth quarter of the year, we are reiterating our full-year 2022 financial guidance, which represents a 20% to 30% increase over 2021 revenue and more than 2.5x over 2021 adjusted EBITDA."